sebassem/myBlog/content/english/blogs/posts/Tips-Bicep-AzureOpenAI-Loop.markdown

 <!--more-->

 I was recently developing some Bicep code to deploy Azure OpenAI and a couple of OpenAI models on Azure.
-I hit a strange error when I tried to deploy multiple models using loop.
+I hit a strange error when I tried to deploy multiple models iteratively using loops.

+> Another operation is being performed on the parent resource '/subscriptions/xxxxxxxxxxxxxxxx/resourceGroups/rg-openai/providers/Microsoft.CognitiveServices/accounts/sbazoi3434'.
+Please try again later.

 ### Problematic code